hashimati/Service-Requests-Offers-Microservices/README.md

 In a nutshell, Micronaut is a lightweight, JVM-based framework that's ahead of compilation time, with less startup time.

-Service Requess-Offers Microservices is a simple microservices application using Micronaut framework.
+Service Request-Offers Microservices is a simple microservices application using Micronaut framework.
 The application covers the following areas:
 1. Service Discovary using Netflix Eureka or Consul.
 2. Integration with Zuul Gateway.
 3. Securing Microservices with JWT.